 How to join the network The sheer magnitude of the inevitable transition from human-driven vehicles to autonomous vehicles (AV) requires the careful consideration of a vast array of potential issues.
 Chief among them are cybersecurity, job loss and an appropriate regulatory schema to handle the fast-moving technology.
 COBOL.
 COBOL (/ˈkoʊbɒl/, an acronym for common business-oriented language) is a compiled English-like computer programming language designed for business use.

 It is imperative, procedural and, since 2002, object-oriented.
 COBOL is primarily used in business, finance, and administrative systems for companies and governments.
 In 1997, Gartner Group estimated that there were a total of 200 billion lines of COBOL in existence which ran 80% of all business programs.
-It was designed in 1959 by the Conference on Data Systems Languages (CODASYL) and was largely based on previous programming language design work by Grace Hopper, commonly referred to as "the (grand)mother of COBOL".
-It was created as part of a US Department of Defense effort to create a portable programming language for data processing.
-COBOL has an English-like syntax which was designed to be self-documenting and highly readable.
+Digital scent technology.

 The aim is to see if computers can learn, in the same way a human would, what links images, to help them better understand the visual world.
 The Never Ending Image Learner (NEIL) program is being run at Carnegie Mellon University in the United States.
 The work is being funded by the US Department of Defense's Office of Naval Research and Google.
 Since July, the NEIL program has looked at three million images.
-As a result it has managed to identify 1,500 objects in half a million images and 1,200 scenes in hundreds of thousands of images as well as making 2,500 associations.
 The team working on the project hopes that NEIL will learn relationships between different items without being taught.
-Continue reading the main story.